LiteLDev/PreLoader/README.md

 A library preloader for loading LeviLamina

 This is the library preloader for [LeviLamina](https://github.com/LiteLDev/LeviLamina).
-It loads LeviLamina before BDS starts and provides MCAPIs required by LeviLamina and various plugins.
-We uses windows delay load to expose and remap original bds symbol to our own symbol, and then we will provide them to plugins.
+It loads LeviLamina before game starts and provides MCAPIs required by LeviLamina and various mods.
+We uses windows delay load to expose and remap original symbol to our own symbol, and then we will provide them to mods.

 ## Install